jeremymouzin/fem-rock-paper-scissors/README-template.md

 No difficulty here to make and place the button.

+### Step 6: The rules modal dialog

+I used the `dialog` awesomeness (with `::backdrop` pseudo-element!) to build the rules modal easily.
+I will check accessibility at the very end when all designs (mobile and desktop) will be integrated.
+I decided to use a flexbox container on the desktop version because I will need it for the mobile version too (I always check mobile and desktop designs to pick up the right structure for both).

 ## Author

 - My JavaScript Course website - [JavaScript de Zéro](https://www.javascriptdezero.com)